 These Prices will be displayed in different areas on the platform as they serve different purposes.
 The Mid price will be the most commonly displayed price of the asset on the platform such as on the dashboard or in the Asset List as despite the difference of the Bid and Ask prices, the Mid price is considered the current average market price of the asset.
 This is done in order for our customers to understand the current value of the asset on the open market without having to overrun these areas with two different price points to consider, along with the other numerous pieces of information these areas display.

-When viewing the asset's history via the chart function, you have the option available to view both of these prices on the charts functions and see each prices history for this asset by clicking the button shown below.
+When viewing the asset's history via the chart function, you have the option available to view both of these prices and see each prices history for this asset by clicking the button shown below.

 The "Spread" is the difference between the ask price and the bid price for an asset in the market.
 Spread, is a key indicator of the Liquidity of the asset.
 In general, the smaller the spread, the more buyers and sellers (ie. the better the liquidity).
 The spread is essentially the difference between the highest price that a buyer is willing to pay for an asset and the lowest price that a seller is willing to accept.
 An individual looking to sell will receive the Bid price while one looking to buy will pay the Ask price.

 It's important to take the Spread into account when placing at Market Orders, if the spread is small you can estimate an entry close to the current Ask price.
 Conversely, if the Spread is large you can expect the entry price to be different to fill your requested order.
-This can potentially result in less favourable entry prices, especially relevant with low-cap coins.
+This can potentially result in less favourable entry prices, this is especially relevant with coins that have low market cap.

 If you would like any further information on these prices or the difference between them, please don't hesitate to get in contact with us via live-chat.